Thanksgiving: Netherlands

-Many of the Pilgrims who migrated to the Plymouth Plantation resided in the city of Leiden from 1609 to 1620 and had recorded their births, marriages, and deaths at the Pieterskerk (St. Peter's church).
+Many of the Pilgrims who migrated to the Plymouth Plantation resided in Leiden from 1609 to 1620, and had recorded their births, marriages, and deaths at the Pieterskerk.
 In commemoration, a non-denominational Thanksgiving Day service is held each year on the morning of the American Thanksgiving Day in the Pieterskerk, a Gothic church in Leiden, noting the hospitality the Pilgrims received in Leiden on their way to the New World.

 Thanksgiving is observed by orthodox Protestant churches in the Netherlands on the first Wednesday in November (Dankdag).
 It is not a public holiday.
 Those who observe the day either go to church in the evening or take the day off and go to church in the morning (and occasionally afternoon) too.

 Philippines

-The Philippines, while it was an American colony in the first half of the 20th century, celebrated Thanksgiving as a special public holiday on the same day as the Americans.
-During the Japanese occupation during World War II, both the Americans and Filipinos celebrated Thanksgiving in secret.
-After Japanese withdrawal in 1945, the tradition continued until 1969.
-It was revived by President Ferdinand Marcos, but the date was changed to be on every September 21, when martial law was imposed in the country.
-After Marcos' ouster in 1986, the tradition was no longer continued, due to the controversial events that occurred during his long administration.
+As an American colony from 1901 to 1946, the Philippines observed Thanksgiving as a special public holiday on the same day as the United States.
+During the Japanese occupation in World War II, both Americans and Filipinos celebrated Thanksgiving in secret.
+After the Japanese defeat in 1945, the tradition continued until 1969.
+In 1973, President Ferdinand Marcos issued Proclamation 1180, changing the date to September 21, altering the holiday as a celebration of his imposition of martial law a year prior.
+This continued until Marcos' ouster in 1986.
+Since the Fifth Republic, with no proclamations declaring the observance of Thanksgiving, it is no longer a public holiday in the country.

-As of 2022, Thanksgiving has been revived as a commercial and cultural holiday, albeit stripped of its official status.
-SM Supermalls led the way in the slow revival of Thanksgiving Day on the same day as in the U.S., as in the old days.
-Many malls and hotels offer special sales on this day, which is part of the long celebration of Christmas in the Philippines, which begins in September (unlike on Black Friday in the United States).

-Rwanda

-Called Umuganura Day, this is a Thanksgiving festival to mark the start of the harvest in Rwanda.
-It is celebrated on the first Friday of August.